kaievns/the-log/posts/lead/drafts/vision-strategy-plan.md

 enough money to buy a house in Sydney".

 The vision also needs to be challenging, something you can't just go and buy off the shelf.
-"Make a good cup of coffee" is not a BHAG, "Create a best coffee house in 30 minutes walking distance radius" is; well, at least to some people.
+"Make a good cup of coffee" is not a BHAG, "Create the best coffee house within 30 minutes walking distance" is; well, at least to some people it is.

 And finally, a good vision needs to be hairy.
 "Getting a six-pack" is difficult, but it's not complicated, you just diet well and exercise, any average Joe with